athaioan/DIP_LFR/README.md

 # Module 1 Assignment Learning Feature Representation WASP course

 ## Unsupervised pre-training
+Note the weights will be stored in the "stored" folder

 ### DIM
 Unsupervised pre-training on the Tiny ImageNet using the DIM framework (https://arxiv.org/abs/1808.06670)